image of diverse group collaboration (for a hr tech)

 Overview

-Linkfluence was a global leader in social listening, with strong technology, a recognized brand, and marquee CPG clients across Europe and the United States.
+Linkfluence was a global leader in social listening, with strong technology, a recognised brand, and marquee CPG clients across Europe and the United States.

 But the category itself no longer scaled.

-Despite widespread adoption, social listening remained peripheral inside large organizations.
-Budgets sat with community teams, impact was limited, and senior brand leaders — the executives who control strategic budgets — were not engaged.
+Despite broad adoption, social listening remained peripheral inside large organisations.
+Budgets sat with community teams, impact was limited, and senior brand leaders — the executives controlling strategic budgets — were not engaged.

-The company had traction, but the category no longer scaled.
+The company had traction, but the category no longer offered room to grow.

 A larger market ready for disruption